barkleyjenny/barkleyjenny.github.io/splash-page-1.md

     alt: ''
     title: "Move Quickly"
     excerpt: |
-      - "Identify the metric that matters most"
+      - Identify the metric that matters most
-      - "Automate reporting to create real-time dashboards that focus teams and drive progress"
+      - Automate reporting to create real-time dashboards that focus teams and drive progress

     # btn_label: "Read More"
     # btn_class: "btn--primary"